How Can We Help?

-New applicants may request an effective date as early as the date the application is received in our office, and up to 75 days afterward.
+New applicants may request a policy effective date with today’s date, if applying online.
+Or as early as the date the paper application is received in our office, and up to 60 days in the future.
 Effective dates cannot be backdated.
 If you do not select a desired effective date, we will default to the date the application was received.

 Renewals become effective the date the current policy expires.
 Customers may renew no earlier than 120 days prior to their expiration date.

 Is there a price reduction on my professional liability insurance if I work part-time?

 Reduced rate pricing is available in our individual program.
 The risk pricing model is determined by the average sum of social service professional hours per week, with reduced risk pricing consideration for W-2 only employment.